iangcarroll/desproxy/README.md

 cd desproxy && go run .
 ```

+In terms of readers, you can use any PC/SC reader to communicate with the real, underlying card.
+However, please ensure it supports native DESFire framing, as you are likely to have a hard time otherwise.
+The OmniKey series typically requires setting the `DesfireNative` registry key.
+The pre-flight routines will ensure your reader passes these commands correctly, or it will panic.

 ### Usage
 By default, `desproxy` uses the first reader it finds as the emulator, and the second reader as the target.
 It immediately begins an emulation session with the emulator, and waits for a reader to connect to the emulated card.
 An example log is like this: